laketalkemp/DATA-302_SP24/README.md

 Each team is expected to turn in:

 1. A Python script with functions to clean and standardize the crop dataset.
-2. An EDA that loads in the raw datasets, cleans the records, and then answers the questions above using one or more Jupyter notebooks.
+2. An EDA that loads the data and then answers the questions above using one or more Jupyter notebooks.
 3. A Jupyter notebook that explores the correlation between UPOV membership and crop yields and determines the extent to which UPOV membership is predictive of yields.
 4. A Jupyter notebook that explores the effect joining UPOV had on the area harvested for different crops.
-5. A written (2-3 pages) or digial report that walks through your data, methodology, analysis, and conclusions and provides data visualizations.
+5. A written (2-3 pages) or digital report that walks through your data, methodology, analysis, and conclusions and provides data visualizations.

 ## Working with the Data

 This repository only contains the data for use by this project.
 All datasets are saved as comma-separated files and can be read by any analysis tool which opens standard CSV.

+The data in this repository should be considered a starting point for this project.
+There are numerous directions that the analysis could go and leveraging additional datasets to support your conclusions is strongly encouraged.

 ## Data Dictionary